Only two blenders on the market are worth your money: Vitamix and Blendtec.

 So one day I came in from running and started to make a blenderful of green smoothie.
 Sometimes if my BlendTec is full of something else, or my kids put the container somewhere that I can’t find, I use the VitaMix instead of the BlendTec.

-This photo shows another reason why I promote Blendtec over Vitamix.
-The Vitamix has a jar design flaw.
+This post shows a reason I promote Blendtec over Vitamix.
+My Vitamix has a jar design flaw.
 I have had mine repaired more than half a dozen times: while blending, the entire base and blade assembly comes apart from the container.
-I have two friends whose blender does the same thing, causing us to send it in to Vitamix every time.
+I have two friends whose blender does the same thing, requiring repairs from Vitamix every time.
 You lose whatever you were making, all over the counter, instantly, with a huge mess to clean up.
 You have to stick your hand deep into the tall, narrow jar (Vitamix recently lost a $24 million lawsuit Blendtec brought for taking their jar design) and get goo all over your arm.

 So I told my son to grab the camera so you could at least be entertained by it on my blog.
 Don’t get me wrong–VM is a good machine, makes awesome smoothies, and they honor their warranty well (I’ve burned up a couple of their machines).
 But I think BlendTec is the best blender in the world, hands down.